PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 Hi, this is the readme for running the ROS packages of this project.

-## requirements
+## Requirements

-We assume you are running ros melodic or ubuntu 18 and now the basics of ROS.
+We assume you are running ros melodic or ubuntu 18 and know the basics of ROS.

-## getting started
+## Getting started

 Because there are unrelated files in this repository you need a seperate catkin workspace for this project.
 You can create one with the following commands.
 Please look at the [ROS tutorials](http://wiki.ros.org/ROS/Tutorials) if you are not familiar with catkin workspaces.